 Click Create.
 A JSON key file is downloaded to your computer.

 Make sure to store the key file securely, because it can be used to authenticate as your service account.
 You can move and rename this file however you would like.

 You will later use some of the service account keys to configure hybrid runtime services.
 For example, when you configure the hybrid runtime, you will specify the location of the service account keys using the SERVICE_NAME

 These keys are used by the service accounts to get access tokens, which the service account then uses to make requests against the Apigee APIs on your behalf.
 (But that's not for a while yet; for now, just remember where you saved it.)

-After you create a service account, if you want to add or remove a role to it, you must use the IAM & Admin view.
+After you create a service account, if you want to add or remove a role to it, you must use the IAM page in the Cloud console.
 You cannot manage roles for service accounts in the Service accounts view.